einarwh/experiments-in-powerblog/content/blog-posts/how-to-reduce-bunches-of-things.md

 Unfortunately there is nothing in the C# type system that lets us specify and verify that a function is associative, so we need to rely on documentation and discipline for that.

 Alternatively, we can turn to mathematics.
-It turns out that mathematicians have a name for precisely the kind of thing we’re talking about.
+It turns out that mathematicians have a name for precisely the kind of thing we're talking about.
 A _semigroup_ is a structure that consists of a set of values and an associative binary operation for combining such values.
-Granted, it’s a strange-sounding name, but it identifies a very precise concept that gives us something to reason about.
-So it’s a useful abstraction that actually gives us some guarantees that we can rely on when programming.
+Granted, it's a strange-sounding name, but it identifies a very precise concept that gives us something to reason about.
+So it's a useful abstraction that actually gives us some guarantees that we can rely on when programming.

 To represent a semigroup in our program, we can introduce an interface: